MLGlezMtnez/RepData_PeerAssessment1/PA1_template.md

 ```

 <img src="figure/panel plot-1.png" title="plot of chunk panel plot" alt="plot of chunk panel plot" style="display: block; margin: auto;" />

-The last figure shows various features of the activity pattern for weekdays and
+This figure shows various features of the activity pattern for weekdays and
 weekends, _e.g._:

 * The activity during weekdays/weekends is concentrated towards the